Fit as a Mama Bear

 How To Store Them

-Fridge: Store the 4 ingredient protein bars in the fridge in an airtight container.
+Fridge: Store the 4-ingredient peanut butter protein bars in the fridge in an airtight container for 5-7 days.
 Take care not to stack the bars on top of each other as they do soften a bit in the fridge.
 Enjoy them chilled.

-Freezer: You can easily double this recipe and store the low-carb protein bars in the freezer in a freezer-safe bag.
-Again, don’t stack the bars but lay them in one single line.
+Freezer: You can easily double this recipe and store the homemade protein bars in the freezer in a freezer-safe bag.
+Again, don’t stack the bars, but lay them in one single line.
 When you need them, let them thaw in the fridge overnight.

 Is it healthy to have a protein bar every day?